Is there a right and a wrong way to insert an earplug?

 - Roll the earplug between your fingers to form a squished bullet shape.

-- If you are inserting the earplug into the right ear, reach over and across the back of your head with your left hand and gently pull the top of your ear up and out.
+- If you insert the earplug into the right ear, reach over and across the back of your head with your left hand and gently pull the top of your ear up and out.
 This ensures that the ear canal is straight and provides a better fit for the earplug.

-As above but obviously you don’t need to squish it first
+As above, but obviously, you don’t need to squish it first.